clojure-doc/clojure-doc.github.io/content/md/articles/ecosystem/maven.md

 ```

 *Attention:* version number could be changed as development continues.
 To find latest
-plugin's version number you can use sites [mvnrepository](http://mvnrepository.com/artifact/com.theoryinpractise/clojure-maven-plugin) or [Jarvana](http://jarvana.com/jarvana/), that contains
+plugin's version number you can use sites [mvnrepository](http://mvnrepository.com/artifact/com.theoryinpractise/clojure-maven-plugin), that contains
 information about packages, registered in Maven's repositories.
 Besides this, you can
 omit plugin version - in this case, Maven will automatically use latest available version
 (although this isn't always good idea).